A viral compact camera has finally dethroned Sony’s best-selling mirrorless camera

-Compact cameras make up 7 of the top 10 trending cameras at this retailer, as a viral PowerShot dethrones Sony’s most popular mirrorless
+Compact cameras make up more than half of the top ten trending cameras at this retailer, as a viral PowerShot dethrones Sony’s most popular mirrorless

-B&H's trending list is dominated by Canon compact cameras – even outdoing Sony's most popular mirrorless
+The list of trending cameras at US retailer B&H is topped by a Canon compact camera, followed by Sony's most popular mirrorless, and the viral Fujifilm X100VI

 - Canon PowerShot G7 X Mark III silver